Bylaws of the Aerodigestive Society

 I. Requirements for Membership

 Any individual who maintains a professional interest consonant with the purposes of the Society shall be eligible for fellowship.
-The requirements for the fellowship category are as follows:
+The requirements for the Fellowship category of membership are as follows:

 a.
-To be eligible for Fellowship, individuals must be a member of a multidisciplinary team committed to the care of children with aerodigestive disorders (an “aerodigestive team”).
-The aerodigestive team must meet on a regular schedule, in person, and it must possess an organizational presence acknowledged by its institution and externally visible to aerodigestive patients seeking care.
+Individuals must satisfy general membership requirements and be a member of a multidisciplinary team committed to the care of children with aerodigestive disorders (an “aerodigestive team”).
+The aerodigestive team must meet on a regular schedule, in person, and it must possess an organizational presence acknowledged internally by its institution and externally visible to aerodigestive patients seeking care.
+It is also expected that Fellows of the Society will attend the annual meeting of the Society in person.
+If the Fellow does not attend the annual meeting for two consecutive years, the individual will revert to general membership.

 b.
-The applicant must hold certification in his or her discipline.
+The applicant for Fellowship must hold certification in his or her primary discipline.
 If the applicant’s field of professional endeavor does not have a certification procedure, then the Membership and Society Committee will review the applicant’s professional qualifications to determine if they are consonant with the purposes of the Society.

 c.
-With the exception of the inaugural year of the Aerodigestive Society, starting January 1, 2018, the applicant will forward a completed application form and a copy of his or her curriculum vitae to the chairperson of the Membership and Society Committee for review at least 3 months prior to the annual meeting.
-Membership into the Society requires endorsement by two fellows of the Society.
+Starting January 1, 2021, the applicant will complete a Fellowship application.
+Fellowship in the Society requires endorsement by two fellows of the Society whom the applicant is to name in the application form.
 Such endorsement is indicative that the applicant does in fact maintain a professional interest consonant with the purposes of the Society.
-If the applicant does not know two fellows who can provide endorsement, then endorsement can be provided by two or more non-members who will be contacted by the Membership and Society Committee for further information regarding the applicant’s professional activities.
-If the applicant knows only one Society fellow, then endorsement from one additional nonmember will be required.
-If the applicant so desires, a list of Society fellows will be made available for the purpose of determining if there are any members known to the applicant who might provide endorsement.
-The Membership and Society Committee will review the materials to determine that the applicant meets the requirements for fellowship.
-If the credentials do not meet the criteria for fellow status, the applicant will be assigned to associate status.
-The Membership and Society Committee will make its recommendations known to the Board of Directors and the membership at the annual meeting.
+The Membership and Society Committee will review the application to determine that the applicant meets the requirements for fellowship.
+If the credentials do not meet the criteria for fellow status, the applicant will be offered or remain a general member.
+The Membership and Society Committee will make its recommendations known to the Board of Directors and the membership before or at the annual meeting.
+Fellowship and its privileges become active the following calendar year.

 3. Honorary Fellowship

-A member of the Society may petition the Membership and Society Committee to recommend a non-member of renown for honorary membership.
+A Fellow of the Society may petition the Membership and Society Committee to recommend a non-member of renown for honorary fellowship.
 The Membership and Society Committee shall review the qualifications of the candidate and report the findings of said review at the next annual meeting of the Board of Directors.
-Endorsement of the candidate for honorary membership shall be required by the board in the form of a majority affirmative vote of all board members present in order for the candidate to be presented to the membership for election to the Society.
+Endorsement of the candidate for honorary fellowship shall be required by the board in the form of a majority affirmative vote of all board members present.

 J. Admission to Membership